 Gifts of nominal value such as small items at vendor tables including pens or candy offered to everyone, and not targeted to UCF employees, are generally permitted (refer to exceptions in the policy).

 Training on the policy is available by logging in to your my.UCF.edu account\Employee Self Service\Learning and Development and selecting course: CER002 Gifts and Honoraria.
-More information on this training is also available at https://compliance.ucf.edu/training-3/ and the full policy is available at http://policies.ucf.edu/.
+More information on the training is also available in the Training section. and the full policy is available at The UCF Policies Website.